criteo/vertica-hyperloglog/README.md

   network_id;
 ```

-Finally, we can calculate DISTINCT COUNT based on the synopsis:
+Secondly, we can calculate DISTINCT COUNT based on the synopsis:

 ```SQL
 SELECT